Time to Change the Narrative on Health After 40

 Sleep is your friend.

-Aim for 7-9 hours if you can, and keep a consistent bedtime.
+Aim for 7 to 9 hours and stick to a consistent bedtime.

-If sleep’s been tough lately, try winding down with a calming ritual—like a warm bath or some light reading.
+If sleep’s been tough lately, try winding down with a calming ritual like a warm bath or light reading.

-Sleep is crucial for both your physical and mental health, so don’t skimp on it.
+Sleep matters for both your physical and mental health, so don’t skimp on it.

 Mental Health: Managing Stress for a Better Life